op-developer/Identity-Service-Broker-integration-python-example/README.md

 This test code uses client_id 'saippuakauppias'.

-Python libraries used: aiohttp, jwcrypto, responder
+Python libraries used: aiohttp, jinja2, jwcrypto and sanic.

 Keys are stored at files:
 - sandbox-sp-key.pem: Service Provider private key for encryption